prof-rossetti/flask-firebase-template-2022/README.md

 ### Google APIs Service Account Credentials

-In order to fetch data from the database, we'll need to use the credentials generated during the firebase project setup.
+To fetch data from the Firestore database (and use other Google APIs), the app will need access to a local "service account" credentials file.

-From the [Google API Credentials](https://console.cloud.google.com/apis/credentials?) page, find the service account called something like "firebase-adminsdk", or create a new service account.
-For the given service account, create new JSON credentials file as necessary from the "Keys" menu, and download the resulting JSON file into the root directory of this repo, specifically named "google-credentials.json".
+From the [Google API Credentials](https://console.cloud.google.com/apis/credentials?) page, find the service account created during the firebase project setup process (it should be called something like "firebase-adminsdk"), or feel free to create a new service account.

+For the given service account, create new JSON credentials file as necessary from the "Keys" menu, then download the resulting JSON file into the root directory of this repo, specifically named "google-credentials.json".
-> NOT NECESSARY?:
->
->Then from the root directory of this repo, set the credentials as an >environment variable:
->
->```sh
->export GOOGLE_API_CREDENTIALS="$(< google-credentials.json)"
->echo $GOOGLE_API_CREDENTIALS
-> ```

 ### Google Analytics

+Instructions TBA

 > Visit https://analytics.google.com/ and navigate to the web property you created via the Firebase project creation process.
 Visit the web property's admin settings, specifically the "Property Settings", and find the numeric **Property Id** (e.g. "XXXXXXXXXX").
 Use this value for the `GA_TRACKER_ID` environment variable, in this format: `"UA-XXXXXXXXXX-1"` (see "Environment Variables" section below).

 ## Configuration

-Create a file called ".env" in the root directory of this repository, and specify your own credentials, as obtained in the "Setup" section above:
+Create a file called ".env" in the root directory of this repository, and populate it with environment variables to specify your own credentials, as obtained in the "Setup" section above:

 ```sh
 FLASK_APP="web_app"